ka4n6/testv2/pages/research/res3.md

 'Koo App' is an Indian microblogging and social networking site based in Bangalore.
 Koo is available for download on both Android and iOS platforms.
 It can also be used directly on web browsers but I have observed some bugs on web browsers.
 As per latest data (February 2021) Koo has over 3 million users and most of the users are Indians.
 It is being projected as an alternative of twitter in India and has features almost similar to twitter.
 One unique feature of Koo is that it is available in multiple languages allowing people to communicate in local languages.
 As of now it is supporting five languages (English, Hindi, Kannada, Tamil and Telugu), but has plans to add seven more Indian languages.

-​Therefore Koo application could be very handy for OSINTers especially if they are working on targets based in India.
+Therefore Koo application could be very handy for OSINTers especially if they are working on targets based in India.
 Koo can also pose challenge to local law enforcement agencies in criminal investigations and intelligence gathering.
 Keeping these in mind I have written this general blog which demonstrates methods to access Koo data without logging in.

 ### 1. Finding User Profile